pepri/subtitles-editor/README.md

 Tenet of this software is to do minimal modifications to the file when fulfilling any command, ignoring any errors that might be in the subtitles file.
 For instance, when asked to renumber frames, it should not modify the time format even if it is invalid.
 When altering timestamps, keep the time formatting.

 All commands are to be applied to selection only.
-If no selection exists, the whole they should be applied to whole file.
+If no selection exists, they should be applied to whole file.

 ### Existing Subtitle Formats

 There is bunch of [existing file formats](https://en.wikipedia.org/wiki/Category:Subtitle_file_formats).
-This extension currently supports SRT files, but support should be extended to VTT and SVB files.
+This extension currently supports SRT, VTT, and SBV files.

 #### SubRip Text (SRT)